sequence-sh/SingerConnector/README.md

 # Sequence® Singer Connector

-[Sequence®](https://gitlab.com/reductech/sequence) is a collection of libraries that automates cross-application e-discovery and forensic workflows.
+[Sequence®](https://sequence.sh) is a collection of libraries for automation of cross-application e-discovery and forensic workflows.

 This connector allows Sequence to act as a Singer target, converting data that stream from Singer taps into entities.